 Action Buttons (Sq / Tri / X / O): These main buttons are unchanged on the layout and stay in their default places; however, the button functions are entirely different than punching and kicking when inside the Battle Hub.

 Battle Settings (Square): The Character Select screen is not a part of standard online play in the Battle Hub.
-Is where you set up which character you play once entering a match.
+Battle Settings is where you go to set up which character you play once entering a match.

 Chat (Triangle): Your typical chat box to talk with friends and nearby players.

 Interact / Cancel (X / O): These act as your standard "Ok" and "Back" functions.